What is Breast Thermography?

 When the patient's presentation or the examination and its environment are not controlled, the diagnostic value of thermography suffers.
 Several internal and external factors have a significant effect on the examination's integrity and credibility.
 To enhance and assure the accuracy of thermographic studies, particularly serial examinations, it is essential to minimize the effects of these variables.

-Relatively small room are required for patient cooling and evaluation; a typical examination room has proven to be generally acceptable.
+Relatively small rooms are required for patient cooling and evaluation; a typical examination room has proven to be generally acceptable.
 Sources of heat or cold which significantly affect the ambient environment of the cooling and examination rooms should be eliminated.
 High energy lights or office equipment, warm window areas, or drafts caused by heating or cooling equipment should be particularly avoided.
 If more than one room is used for cooling and/or examination, the rooms must be maintained at the same temperature, and transition from the cooling area to the examination room should be performed as quickly as possible.

 shows thermal asymmetry.